gis-ops/tutorials/react-redux-leaflet/React-Redux-Leaflet.md

 As the name suggests this component will create our map and handle all of our interactions on it.
 Step by step we will add some logic to this component but let's first of all start with basics.
-Looking at the code you will notice quite quickly that it looks quite similar to the `App.jsx` component we built above with the major difference that it makes use of our redux store (remember: state!).
+Looking at the code you will notice quite quickly that it looks quite similar to the `App.jsx` component we built above with the major difference that it makes use of our redux store (remember, we will require state).
-We import all required react and react-redux modules, leaflet which we use as our mapping library (yes, we could also use openlayers or something similar) and a re-written (HereTileLayer class)[https://gitlab.com/IvanSanchez/Leaflet.TileLayer.HERE] to import any kind of map styles **HERE Maps** offers (please find the file in this same repository).
+We import all required react and react-redux modules as well as leaflet which we use as our mapping library (yes, we could have used openlayers or something similar) and a slighty adapted [HereTileLayer class](https://gitlab.com/IvanSanchez/Leaflet.TileLayer.HERE) to import any kind of map styles **HERE Maps** offers (please find the file in this same repository).
+`Map.jsx` lives in the `Map` folder.

 To understand the specific code blocks please read the inline comments.

 ```javascript